Oil from Section 6 shipwreck cut fouls St. Simons beaches

+The beaches remained opened Sunday during the height of the Golden Isles tourist season, but Unified Command and the Glynn County Health Department cautioned folks to avoid tar balls and oil-soiled sand.

-A flotilla of cleanup crews were mostly successful during incoming tides Saturday morning in containing the oil discharge inside the 1-mile-perimeter environmental protection barrier (EPB) that surrounds the half-submerged shipwreck in the St. Simons Sound, Himes said.
-On the afternoon’s outgoing tide, however, a “dense ribbon of oil” flowed underneath the EPB on the swift currents and began washing up on St. Simons Island’s southern shorelines.
+A flotilla of cleanup crews was mostly successful during incoming tides Saturday morning in containing the oil discharge inside the 1-mile-perimeter environmental protection barrier (EPB) that surrounds the shipwreck in the St. Simons Sound, Himes said.
+On the afternoon’s outgoing tide, however, a “dense ribbon of oil” flowed underneath the EPB on the swift currents and began washing up on St. Simons Island’s southern shoreline.

 Oil also fouled the Johnson Rocks along Neptune Park’s waterfront and in front of the St. Simons Lighthouse.